HPS masthead

 References

-• Eckerman KF, Wolbarst AB, Richardson Allan CB.
+Eckerman KF, Wolbarst AB, Richardson Allan CB.
 Federal Guidance Report 11.
 Limiting values of radionuclide intake and air concentration and dose conversion factors for inhalation, submersion, and ingestion.
-Oak Ridge National Laboratory, Oak Ridge, Tennessee 37831, and Office of Radiation Programs, U.S. Environmental Protection Agency, Washington.
-DC 20460; 1988.
-Available at: http://www.epa.gov/radiation/docs/federal/520-1-88-020.pdf.
+Oak Ridge National Laboratory, Oak Ridge, TN 37831, and Office of Radiation Programs, US Environmental Protection Agency, Washington, DC 20460; 1988.
+Available at: epa.gov/radiation/docs/federal/520-1-88-020.pdf.

 Answer posted on 30 November 2011.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.